bartlomiej-potoniec/HRLeaveManagement/README.md

 **Database:** SQL Server
 ## Database

+The following image describes the diagram for Domain

 ![The following image describes the diagram for Domain](domain-tables-diagram.png)

+The following image describes the diagram for Identity

 ![The following image describes the diagram for Identity](identity-tables-diagram.png)